 What Type of Trader Trendspider is Best For

 TrendSpider caters to technical analysts and chartists. .
-It is a great learning tool that can enhance technical analysis skill sets and train the eyes to spot pattern not considered before.
-It an also save traders a lot of time when drawing lines and performing technical analysis.
+It is a great learning tool that can enhance technical analysis skillsets and train the eyes to spot patterns not considered before.
+It can also save traders a lot of time when drawing lines and performing technical analysis.

 TrendSpider is a tool that will greatly augment a trader’s ability to thoroughly analyze an interpret stock’s price action from multiple angles to parlay that market intelligence into action through trades.

 - Effective automated Fibonacci retracements with precise high/lows

 - Conviction settings are great for newbies to learn and pros to use

 - Good customer support with one-on-one session scheduling available